thosgood/this-weeks-finds/markdown/151-200/week174.md

                                 |   |
                                 |   |

-In tiger language, we\'re talking about pictures of black stripes on an orange background.
+In tiger language, we're talking about pictures of black stripes on an orange background.
 The two basic generators are the merging of two black stripes and the appearance of a black stripe.

-If you read \"[week89](week89.html)\", you\'ll know another way to describe this!
-Our ability to stick together pictures vertically and horizontally makes hom(a,a) into a \"monoidal category\".
-LR is a
-\"monoid object\", with merging of two black stripes being
-\"multiplication\", and the appearance of a black stripe being the
-\"multiplicative identity\".
-Being a \"monoid object\" simply means that these operations satisfy the left unit law:
+If you read ["Week 89"](#week89), you'll know another way to describe this!
+Our ability to stick together pictures vertically and horizontally makes hom(a,a) into a "monoidal category".
+LR is a "monoid object", with merging of two black stripes being "multiplication", and the appearance of a black stripe being the "multiplicative identity".
+Being a "monoid object" simply means that these operations satisfy the left unit law:

                                      / /                 | |